JeralSandeeptha/Docker-Notes/README.md

 ![Image](https://res.cloudinary.com/djgwvmcdl/image/upload/v1751151171/4_b6zdrs.png)
 - These `Ditroless Images` doesn't allows us to install unsusal things like dependencies because they are minimal images.
 In that case we have to use `Multi Stage Builds`
 - We can not access shells in `Ditroless Images`

+### Docker Image Commands
+docker images: List all images. docker image ls: List all images. docker image build -t <image_name> .: Build an image from a Dockerfile. docker image pull <image_name>:<tag>: Pull an image from a registry. docker image push <image_name>:<tag>: Push an image to a registry. docker image rm <image_id>: Remove an image. docker image inspect <image_name>: Display detailed information on one or more images.

 <br /><br />